Skip to content

 Your model is not yet fully trained.
 Missing estimates for:

-- date_of_birth (no m values are trained).
+- date_of_birth (some u values are not trained, no m values are trained).

 ----- Starting EM training session -----